 Improperly Exposed Data

 A company that improperly exposes personal data may have to issue a data breach notification.
 New York does offer protection for inadvertent disclosures, but only if organizations can “reasonably determine” the incident caused no harm to affected consumers.

 Why Proactive Incident Response Matters in New York

 The New York SHIELD Act requires organizations to proactively prepare for incident response measures as part of its security safeguards.
 However, doing so offers more than compliance benefits: It can also reduce the penalties associated with a breach and help organizations recover from incidents faster and maintain trust with customers.

-Proactively preparing for incident response to achieve these benefits requires organizations to consistently track new regulations, develop response plans accordingly, assign responsibility for those plans, and regularly manage response plans as regulations change.
+Proactively preparing for incident response to achieve these benefits requires organizations to consistently track new regulations, including 23 NYCRR 500, develop response plans accordingly, assign responsibility for those plans, and regularly manage response plans as regulations change.

 Supercharge your incident response strategy with the BreachRx platform

 Stop using spreadsheets and documents to keep track of the tasks you need to accomplish during an incident response.